triflicacid/triflic-script/docs/General.md

 - Everything is an expression
 - Expressions are seperated by a semi-colon `;`

-There is no syntax highlighter for TriflicScript, although syntax highlighting for the Rust language is suitable for TriflicScript.
+There is no syntax highlighter for TriflicScript, although syntax highlighting for the Rust language is suitable enough for TriflicScript.

 ### Literals
 These are structures in the code which define values: